Campus Living at Webster University

 Big Bend Apartments

-Residents in this area may schedule for any available spot between 9 a.m. and 5 p.m.
-We recommend coordinating arrival times with those you live with to prevent congestion in your space during move-in.
+Residents in this area may schedule for any available spot between 9:30 a.m. and 4 p.m.

 Please note that all housing areas remain open during these break periods and students should not anticipate needing to move out during these times.
 Campus and Housing resources will be limited, including potential office closures and limited mail room/package pickup hours.
 Dining Services will also operate on a limited basis for meal plan holders.